-These examples use jit.pwindow to show images.
+When developing patches, we use jit.pwindow to show images.
 Pwindow is found in the object palette, where it has a picture of a cat.
 There is an inspector for jit.pwindow that lets you set its size and a few options.
-One of these is "doublebuffer" which smoothes screen redraws in system 9 and on PCs.
-It's unnecessary in OSX, so you can turn it off for a significant increase in processing speed.
+It's generally best to use the inspector to set the window size, because it's difficult to accurately resize it with the mouse.
+I also usually set the border width to 1, so the pwindow is outlined when it's white.